SwedbankPay/developer.swedbankpay.com/_includes/payer-aware-payment-menu.md

 ## BYO Payment Menu

-The payment UI is versatile and can be configured in such a way that it functions like a single payment instrument.
+The payment UI is versatile and can be configured in such a way that it functions like a single payment method.
 In such configuration, it is easy to Bring Your Own Payment Menu, i.e. building a customized payment menu in your own user interface.

-## Add Stored Payment Instrument Details
+## Add Stored Payment Method Details

-When building a custom payment menu, features like adding new stored payment instrument details (i.e. "Add new card") is something that needs to be provided in your UI.
+When building a custom payment menu, features like adding new stored payment method details (i.e. "Add new card") is something that needs to be provided in your UI.

 This can be achieved by forcing the creation of a `paymentToken` by setting